sotetsuk/goscholar/README.md

 - find by ```<cluster-id>```
 - search the articles citing ```<cluster-id>```
 - JSON output
-- recursive clawling is not implemented
+- recursive crawling is not implemented

 ## Go API